exercism/python/concepts/decorators/about.md

 The decorator then returns its inner function.
 The inner function may then return the original function argument.

-### How to write a validating Decorator using an inner function
+### A Validating Decorator Using an Inner Function

 Following is an example of a decorator being used for validation: